-Carline ends at 7:40 am.
-School begins at 7:45 pm. and ends at 3:00 pm.
+Carline begins at 7:20 and ends at 7:40 am.
+Any student who arrives after the gates are closed is considered tardy and must report to the office.
+School begins at 7:40 am. and ends at 3:00 pm.
 BSCS does not have bus service.
 Students come in the morning and leave in the afternoon by automobile, walking, or bicycles.